Special thanks to

 Bauke, Joerka, Inge, Matthijs, Allan and Hermia of 'Team X' and Rueben Millenaar.

 There are three stages how users experience a digital product; the pre, during and post stage.
-You should take all of these stages into account in the very beginning when designing an application.
-I will show this by showing how we designed and developed this web app.
+Companies should take all of these stages into account from the very beginning, not only the digital product itself, when designing applications.

 In the pre stage the user stumbles upon the digital product on social media (or via other promotion ways / marketing).
-The during stage is when the user is using the product.
+The during stage is when the user is using the product (the digital product itself).
 And the post stage is when they’ve finished using it and they can continue their ‘relationship’ with the client, for example by subscribing to their newsletter.

 Let's start with the middle one, the during stage.
 How we designed and developed the web app itself.